-The LFC had total reserves of $\pm$ 108.7m as at 31 March 2023, comprising $\pm$ 16.7m in general reserves and $\pm$ 91.9m in earmarked reserves.
+The LFC had total reserves of £105.8m as at 31 March 2023, comprising £13.9m in general reserves and £91.9m in earmarked reserves.
 The chart shows how earmarked reserves are expected to be consumed over the next three years.

 The general reserve is maintained at a minimum of 3.5% of the net revenue expenditure (£468.2m in 2022/23) of £16.4m, with the surplus above this being transferred to earmarked reserves to support the budget in future years as to be agreed as part of the financial outturn reporting.
-These estimated use of reserves in future years are as per the approved published Budget Report for 2023/24.
+As a result of the outturn position for the 2022/23 financial year including transfers into earmarked reserves the general reserve is currently below this level at £13.9m as at the end of March 2023.
+To return the reserve to the minimum position a transfer will be proposed from the Budget Flexibility reserve as part of the quarterly financial reporting in 2023/24.
+Once agreed the general reserve would then be expected to remain at or above the minimum level of £16.4m in each of the following financial years.
+These figures are as per the approved published Budget Report for 2023/24.